Quantitative disorder effects in low-dimensional spin systems: Proofs for spin systems with continuous symmetry

 Using that the random variables $\left( \hat \upeta_{l} \right)_{1 \leq l \leq l_{\max}-1}$ are independent and a union bound, we obtain

 We estimate the terms~\eqref{eq:1822}-(i) and ~\eqref{eq:1822}-(ii) separately.
-For the term~\eqref{eq:1822}-(i), we note that, if $L$ is chosen large enough, the quantile $t_\delta$ satisfies the inequality $-c/\delta \leq t_\delta \leq -C/\delta$.
-An explicit computation shows that there exist two constant $c , C \in (0 , \infty)$ such that
+For the term~\eqref{eq:1822}-(i), we note that the quantile $t_\delta$ satisfies the inequality $-c/\delta \geq t_\delta \geq -C/\delta$.
+An explicit computation shows that there exist two constants $c , C \in (0 , \infty)$ such that

-We recall that we have set $k = \lfloor \exp \left( \sqrt[4]{\ln L} \right) \rfloor$, $\delta = C_0 /(\ln \ln L)^\frac 12 \wedge 2$, and $l_{\max} := \lfloor 2 \ln L / \ln k\rfloor \simeq \left(\ln L\right)^{3/4}$.
+We recall that we have set $k = 2 \lfloor \exp \left( \sqrt[4]{\ln L} \right) \rfloor +1$, $\delta = (C_0 /(\ln \ln L)^\frac 12) \wedge (1/2)$, and $l_{\max} := \lfloor \ln L / (2\ln k)\rfloor \simeq \left(\ln L\right)^{3/4}$.
 Consequently, if the constant $C_0$ is chosen large enough,